simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-puppet-vs-chef/index.en.md

 ### Ansible Overview

 **Ansible** is an open-source automation tool that has gained popularity because of its simplicity, scalability, and ease of use.
 Ansible is designed to be a simple, yet powerful, tool for automating **configuration management** and **application deployment**.
-Ansible is **agentless**, which means that it does not require any software to be installed on the managed nodes.
+Ansible is **agentless**, which means that it doesn't require any software to be installed on the managed nodes.
 Instead, Ansible uses SSH for communication with the managed nodes.

 With Ansible, IT teams can automate repetitive tasks, improve efficiency, and reduce errors.
 Ansible is ideal for managing large and complex IT environments, as it can automate tasks across thousands of nodes simultaneously.
 Ansible's agentless architecture also means that it is easy to install and configure, making it an attractive option for organizations with limited resources.